-5.4.4 | Selected serum measures of cardiometabolic health
+4.4.4.
+Selected serum measures of cardiometabolic health.
 There are a number of guidelines regarding how to obtain blood samples in pediatric populations, and we refer the reader to guidelines on blood draws from the WHO (World Health Organization, 2010).
 It is especially helpful to work with phlebotomists who have experience with pediatric populations both for the comfort of the child and for the ease of the blood draw.
 A recent study found that almost half of phlebotomists surveyed lacked training in child development (Piazza et al., 2018), which can make it difficult to obtain a sample successfully.
 That same study found that the primary challenge to pediatric blood draws was anxiety in children and their parents (Piazza et al., 2018).
-When conducting blood draws, it is best to schedule them in the morning as they often require fasting (e.g., 8 hr, water only).
-Even pre-operatively, children are only asked to not eat solids for 6 hr, liquids like milk for 4 hr, and clear liquids like juice for 2 hr prior to surgery.
+When conducting blood draws, it is best to schedule them in the morning as they often require fasting (e.g., 8 hours, water only).
+Even pre-operatively, children are only asked to not eat solids for 6 hours, liquids like milk for 4 hours, and clear liquids like juice for 2 hours prior to surgery.
 Juice consumption will alter the results of a blood draw intending to obtain fasting blood glucose, for example.
-It is not ethical to require a child to avoid eating or drinking for more than 2 hr while awake, and prolonged fasting of more than 6 hr while awake can have adverse physiological consequences (Andersson, Schmitz, & Frykholm, 2018).
+It is not ethical to require a child to avoid eating or drinking for more than 2 hours while awake, and prolonged fasting of more than 6 hours while awake can have adverse physiological consequences (Andersson et al., 2018).
 Blood draws on children that must be fasting, obtained only for research purposes, therefore almost always must be obtained first thing in the morning, soon after the child awakens.
-Samples can be sent to a medical center or diagnostic laboratory for analysis, and while they can be kept on ice for a few hours, the blood needs to be processed that day.
+Samples can be sent to a medical center or diagnostic lab for analysis, and while they can be kept on ice for a few hours, the blood needs to be processed that day.
 Laboratory staff can provide guidance on blood volumes needed for each test and any sample processing instructions.
 There are limits to the amount of blood that can be safely drawn per day that vary based on the child's age.
-For example, the maximum safe blood draw for an average-sized 3-year-old is about 25 ml (five teaspoons), whereas for the average-sized 6-year-old, the maximum amount is about 35 ml (seven teaspoons).
+For example, the maximum safe blood draw for an average-sized 3-year-old is about 25mL (5 teaspoons), whereas for the average-sized 6-year-old, the maximum amount is about 35mL (7 teaspoons).

 Fasting plasma lipids are commonly measured cardiometabolic risk factors in adults.
 These include (fasted) measurements of total cholesterol, low density lipoprotein-cholesterol (LDL-C), high density lipoprotein-cholesterol (HDL-C), and triglycerides for lipid levels in addition to glucose and insulin levels.
-Two types of dyslipidemia (abnormal amounts of lipids in the blood) place children at risk: (a) elevated LDL-C levels and (b) a combination of moderate to severely elevated triglycerides, normal to mildly raised LDL-C levels, and low HDL-C levels (Expert Panel on Integrated Guidelines & Risk Reduction in Children, 2011).
-Universal screening for dyslipidemia is recommended for children between 9 and 11 years and adolescents between 18 and 21 years of age (Expert Panel on Integrated Guidelines & Risk Reduction in Children, 2011).
+Two types of dyslipidemia (abnormal amounts of lipids in the blood) place children at risk: (1) elevated LDL-C levels and (2) a combination of moderate to severely elevated triglycerides, normal to mildly raised LDL-C levels, and low HDL-C levels (Expert Panel on Integrated Guidelines and Risk Reduction in Children, 2011).
+Universal screening for dyslipidemia is recommended for children 9-11 years and adolescents 18-21 years old (Expert Panel on Integrated Guidelines and Risk Reduction in Children, 2011).
 The guidelines, published in 2011 by the National Heart Lung and Blood Institute and endorsed by the AAP, recommend a single fasted blood draw.
-While universal screening is recommended from 9 to 11 and 18 to 21 years, selective screening for children with risk factors is recommended from 2 to 21 years.
+While universal screening is recommended from 9-11 and 18-21 years, selective screening for children with risk factors is recommended from 2-21 years.